Telephony

 - WebRTC: Best for most integrations, especially for any client deployment (for example, browsers or mobile clients).
 This is the default.
 Get started with the Ultravox client SDK.

 - Phone: For traditional phone network integration.
-Ultravox integrates directly with Telnyx, Twilio, and Plivo.
+Ultravox integrates directly with Telnyx, Twilio, Plivo, and jambonz (bring your own carrier).

 - WebSocket: For server-to-server integration, especially when you already have high-bandwidth connections between your server and clients.
 Check out the WebSocket Integration guide for more information.